Aviation safety: Piloting while intoxicated

 Rarely, flight crew members are arrested or subject to disciplinary action for being intoxicated on the job.
 In 1990, three Northwest Airlines crew members were sentenced to jail for flying while drunk.
 In 2001, Northwest fired a pilot who failed a breathalyzer test after a flight.
 In July 2002, both pilots of America West Airlines Flight 556 were arrested just before they were scheduled to fly because they had been drinking alcohol.
 The pilots were fired and the FAA revoked their pilot licenses.
-At least one fatal airliner accident involving drunk pilots occurred when Aero Flight 311 crashed at Koivulahti, Finland, killing all 25 on board in 1961.
+At least one fatal airliner accident involving drunk pilots occurred when Aero Flight 311 crashed at Kvevlax, Finland, killing all 25 on board in 1961.
+Another example is the crash Aeroflot Flight 821, in which the captain's intoxication contributed to the accident, killing all 88 on board.

 Pilot suicide and murder

 There have been rare instances of suicide by pilots.
 Although most air crew are screened for psychological fitness, a very few authorized pilots have flown acts of suicide and even mass murder.

 In 1982, Japan Airlines Flight 350 crashed while on approach to the Tokyo Haneda Airport, killing 24 of the 174 on board.
 The official investigation found the mentally ill captain had attempted suicide by placing the inboard engines into reverse thrust, while the aircraft was close to the runway.
 The first officer did not have enough time to countermand before the aircraft stalled and crashed.

 In 1997, SilkAir Flight 185 suddenly went into a high dive from its cruising altitude.
 The speed of the dive was so high that the aircraft began to break apart before it finally crashed near Palembang, Sumatra.
 After three years of investigation, the Indonesian authorities declared that the cause of the accident could not be determined.
 However, the US NTSB concluded that deliberate suicide by the captain was the only reasonable explanation.

-In the case of EgyptAir Flight 990, it appears that the first officer deliberately crashed into the Atlantic Ocean while the captain was away from his station in 1999 off Nantucket, Massachusetts.
+In 1999 in the case of EgyptAir Flight 990, it appears that the first officer deliberately crashed into the Atlantic Ocean while the captain was away from his station.

 Crew involvement is one of the speculative theories in the disappearance of Malaysia Airlines Flight 370 on 8 March 2014.